lukiffer/ha/README.md

 ```

 This script will install all the necessary prerequisites and clone this repository to `/opt/ha/`. **Before starting the**
-**service you must configure the submodule that contains your config.**
+**service you must configure the submodule that contains your config and import the GPG used to encrypt your secrets.**

 ### Changing the `config` Submodule URL